 Among the many options you have in choosing insulation materials, there are essentially four main groups to choose from: blankets, blown-in insulation, spray foam, and foam board.
 Within each of these groups, you have a few types to choose from.
 Each varies in cost, method, and of course R-value.
 R-value defines how well an insulating material resists heat flow (the higher the R-value, the better).
 Check out the list below detailed information explaining each type of home insulation:

 - Fiberglass: With the option to blow in or place as blankets, fiberglass is one of the more common home insulation types.
 With an R-value of R3 per inch, fiberglass is fairly inexpensive and more simple to install.
 It’s also resistant to moisture damage.
 Though it can irritate your skin, you won’t come in contact with it once installed.

 - Cellulose: Cellulose is what we use here at Applegate.
 A loose-fill material (blown-in), cellulose is environmentally friendly, as it’s made from recycled paper.
-It is then treated with chemicals to resist moisture, pests, and of course heat flow.
 Cellulose can be blown or poured in, making it ideal for oddly shaped areas.
-You should, however, replace cellulose every 5 years or so.

 While there are a few more types of home insulation to choose from, those listed above are the most common and the more preferable in regards to cost and efficiency.
 Regardless of the type, considering insulating your Michigan home is a good idea, and it’s always recommended.
 You could potentially save hundreds on your heating and cooling costs each year, all the while making your home more environmentally friendly.